C-Stew/SkyrimSE-Modlist/index.md

 This guide is designed to be as user-friendly as possible and accessible to those with zero previous modding experience!

 ## Pre-Installation
 I use [Vortex](https://www.nexusmods.com/about/vortex/) to install and manage mods.
 For a comprehensive usage and setup guide, Ultimate Immersion has an intuitive video [here](https://www.youtube.com/watch?v=EyDtcYuDd9w) on setting up your Skyrim installation and Vortex to be mod-ready. **It also covers installing SKSE64, a crucial plugin that requires manual installation.
-Make sure you download *Legacy SE build 2.0.20 (runtime 1.5.97)*, NOT the *Latest AE Build!***
+Make sure you download `Legacy SE build 2.0.20 (runtime 1.5.97)`, NOT `Latest AE Build!`**

-When downloading mods, use the **MOD MANAGER DOWNLOAD** button unless otherwise specified.
-Do note that Nexus limits Non-premium users to one 2MB/s download at a time, so patience is a must.
-If you get a pop-up in your browser asking to open a link with Vortex, **select Open Vortex**.
+When downloading mods, use the `MOD MANAGER DOWNLOAD` button unless otherwise specified.
+Do note that Nexus limits Non-premium users to one 1-2MB/s download at a time, so patience is a must.
+If you get a pop-up in your browser asking to open a link with Vortex, select `Open Vortex`.
 It will automatically begin downloading the mod within Vortex.

 If Vortex shows any mod conflicts in the upper right corner, **always load the mods in the order of this list**.
 Mods downloaded first should be loaded **before** mods downloaded after them.
 This way features won’t be unintentionally overridden by other mods.